 RJR wanted advertising that affected the ways in which consumers saw themselves and presumed themselves to be perceived by others (that is, "Products targeted to social symbolism and enhancing social acceptability of cigarette smoking").
-In 1976, RJR briefed their ad agency, Ogilvy & Mather, with the following summation of the importance of advertising which provided psychological symbolism to consumers. "[T]here are the traditional needs which form the very basis for the cigarette industry's existence.
+In 1976, RJR briefed their ad agency, Ogilvy & Mather, with the following summation of the importance of advertising which provided psychological symbolism to consumers.
+IThere are the traditional needs which form the very basis for the cigarette industry's existence.
 These are primarily physiological responses-the primary reason for people smoking.
 I refer to nicotine.
 And, as marketers, we cannot lose sight of the secondary traditional needs of consumers . . . social symbolism, virility, status, etc. which is depicted by appropriate advertising".
-The secondary is depicted by appropriate advertising".

 B&W clarified that this social symbolism was not reflecting reality for smokers, but rather the dream world they aspired to.
-"Successful cigarette brands have established and maintained consistently over time distinctive brand personalities...
+"Successful cigarette brands have established and maintained consistently over time distinctive brand personalities . . .
 Role of cigarette marketing is establishing and managing of a distinctive image . . .
 Recognize that successful campaigns create a world to which the consumer aspires with the cigarette serving as an enabling device to access that world.
 Association with this world is both pleasurable and aspirational."73

 B&W articulated the dual objectives of good advertising-providing reassurance about healthfulness (without, of course, doing so in a heavy handed way to induce defensiveness) and also providing a socially attractive brand image the smoker could acquire when buying and displaying the package.
 "Good cigarette advertising in the past has given the average smoker a means of justification on the two dimensions typically used in anti-smoking arguments: 1.
 High performance risk dimension ...
 2. Ego/status risk dimension....For some smokers reduction in physical performance risk is paramount, for others reduction in 'ego/status' risk comes first . . .
 All good cigarette advertising has either directly addressed the anti-smoking arguments prevalent at the time or has created a strong, attractive image into which the besieged smoker could withdraw" [emphasis in original].
-The course of the strong and the could withdraw in the course of the course of
+The course of the strong and the provided that the time or has created a strong, attractive image into which the